1. Introduction

 Depending on the level of difficulty, the user must classify the danger by selecting the pictogram corresponding to the type of danger.
 Here there is a risk of cut image

-If the user brings one of his hands close to the broken beaker, they will cut themselves and their hand will start to bleed.
+If the user brings one of their hands close to the broken beaker, they will cut themselves and their hand will start to bleed.
 At this point, they should use the first aid kit to treat themselves and use the telephone to call a colleague (Use of the telephone).

 300